The ‘socials’ can be hard to keep up with. Each one seems to have a different audience with different marketing strategies.

 Tips

-Logo: Did you know that businesses with logos get six times more visits than those without?
+Did you know that businesses with logos get six times more visits than those without?
 Add your logo making sure that the image sizing is correct.

 Below are recommended image sizes (in pixels) for LinkedIn business profiles:

-Add a description: Tell visitors about your company and the services it offers in a professional tone.
+Tell visitors about your company and the services it offers in a professional tone.
 Note that Google results show up to 156 characters of your page’s text so make the first 156 clear and to the point.

-Invite people to your page: click ‘Admin Tools’ and select ‘Invite Connections’.
+Click ‘Admin Tools’ and select ‘Invite Connections’.
 You can send connection invites to other users.
 Including a clickable LinkedIn icon in your marketing emails is another way to attract followers.

 A personal page or member profile is your personal hub on LinkedIn.
 You can list your professional experience and job title as well as say a little about yourself.